Don't like to read?

 The WHO website reports a pandemic occurs when a new virus emerges and spreads around the world, of which most people do not have immunity.

-One hundred twenty-one countries and territories are reporting infections as the pathogen continues to spread outside of China.
+One hundred twenty-one countries and territories are reporting infections as the pathogen spread outside of China.
 As of Worldometer’s last update, March 11, 18:12 GMT, 53,333 individuals are currently diagnosed with the coronavirus, and 11 percent of those are in severe or critical condition.

 The worldwide COVID-19 death toll is 4,585, which is six percent of the total diagnosed.